Bar charts summarize and compare categorical data by using proportional bar lengths to represent values.

 Bar charts display unique category values from a Category or Date field as bars along the x-axis.
 The height of the bars corresponds to raw or aggregated numeric values.

 If the values in the category variable are unique (only appear in the attribute field once), no aggregation is necessary, but a Numeric field must be specified.
-For example, if the category variable is StateName and the table only has one record for each state, the bar heights will be determined by the Numeric field, and no aggregation is needed.
+For example, if the category variable is StateName and the table only has one record for each state, the bar heights are determined by the Numeric field, and no aggregation is needed.

 If the category values repeat in the table, an Aggregation method must be chosen to specify how the data will be summarized.
 For example, if the category variable is StateName for a county dataset, each state name appears in the table multiple times, so aggregation is necessary to show summarized amounts per state.

-If no Numeric fields are specified, the chart will use the Count aggregation method, which totals the number of times each unique category appears in the category field.
+If no Numeric fields are specified, the chart uses the Count aggregation method, which totals the number of times each unique category appears in the category field.
 For example, the category variable is set to StateName for a county dataset with a Count Aggregation method.
 The resulting chart will display one bar for each state, and the bar heights will represent how many counties belong to each state.

 If Numeric fields are specified, the aggregation method can be one of the following: